Preparing to Come

 3. What is the dorm like?

-The all-female dormitory on campus, Ampelos, has 320 single rooms, each with a toilet, bath room, bed, desk, telephone, chair, air-conditioner and heater, and a hot plate and very small counter.
+The dormitory on campus, Ampelos, has over 300 rooms, each with a toilet, bath room, bed, desk, chair, air-conditioner and heater, and a hot plate and very small counter.
 Besides the cafeteria, the other facilities include a coin-laundry, lounge, and computer room.
-The curfew for the residents is 10:30 p.m. (with a final curfew of midnight), and visitors are not allowed.
+There is no curfew, and visitors are not allowed.

 Foreign student residents of the dorm in the past have praised the experience as an excellent way to interact with the Japanese students of the college and practice their Japanese in a close, Japanese-language environment.